njm-xbmc/stremio-premiumize-addon/README.md

     6. You should be shown another success message.
 Then, make sure you're on the `Viren070` tab and you should see a block of code.
 Copy this code.

-    7. Go back to the Cloudflare Worker editor and paste the code into the editor.
+    7. Go back to the Cloudflare Worker editor and after removing the existing code, paste the code you copied.

     8. Your code should look something like this: